-It is good to be with you for this pastoral visit to St. Mary Parish.
-After Mass, I look forward to greeting as many of you as possible at the reception following Mass and then meeting later with your parish councils to hear about all the good things that are happening here at St. Mary Parish to implement our Fourth Diocesan Synod.
+After Mass today, I look forward to greeting as many of you as possible.
+Then, this afternoon, I will meet with your parish councils to hear about all the good things that are happening here at Blessed Sacrament Parish to implement our Fourth Diocesan Synod.